MLHale/insure-container-sec/milestone_3.md

 To scan a target, a configuration file will be specified and ingested by the scanning container.

 # Results

+Upon culmination of the semester, the team has fully completed CCVAC.
+The completion of the project included fulfilling all of the goals listed above.
+Specifically, the team successfully implemented all four SSH scenarios.
+By implementing these scenarios, the team proved that SSH capabilities between both Docker containers and virtual machines is possible, regardless of placement of containers in the VMs and VMs on the hypervisor.

 Summary of results here